RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 An hour ago, when her coworker had left after their shift, they'd come straight back inside cursing the world and announcing their intent to steal some of the bottled water they kept in the supply closet.
 Brun had simply thought they'd been theatrical and exaggerated for fun, but this storm told another story.

 In the present the wind howled, and rain lashed the ground right up to the decorative tiles at the front door of the hotel.
-It came in sheets, wave after wave of rain, only visible in the darkness when it struck the ground and caught the street lights, sweeping across the carpark.
+It came in sheets, wave after wave of rain, only visible in the darkness when it struck the ground and caught the street lights, sweeping across the car park.
 Sometimes the wind would abruptly shift and the waves would break and scatter in various directions.
 It was mesmerizing to watch.

 So far, two groups of rain soaked guests and a tumbling bucket had deigned to come in, bringing an entourage of puddles and extra work for Brun.
 As such, she now stood vigil waiting for the next person or debris unfortunate enough to come in and force her to do her job.